telekom-mms/sectpmctl/README.md

   + Interrupted update of new kernels should still keep old kernels bootable
   + Additional installation of other bootloaders will not overwrite sectpmctl, they are placed alongside
 * Can be integrated into a nearly fully automated preseed installation
-  + The only upfront action is to clear TPM and Secure Boot
+  + The only upfront action is to clear the TPM and Secure Boot
 * The Secure Boot database is completely rebuilt with own keys and (by default) Microsoft keys for safety reasons
 * Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
 * Optional omitting of Microsoft Secure Boot keys on supported hardware
 * Option to forget the lockout authorization password set while TPM provisioning
-* Option to set and forget an endorsement password while TPM provisioning
+* Option to set and forget the endorsement password while TPM provisioning
-* Implemented in bash

-Using a splash screen and the TPM + Password option does not work.
-If that happens you can enter the password blindly, it will work.
+Using a splash screen and the TPM + Password option does not work correctly.
+If that happens you need to enter the password blindly.

 ## Security and privacy options